towersvault/shinpokered/README.md

 Read the ["Guide to New Player Functions"](/patches_and_info/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

-Feel free to discuss this project in its dedicated [Pokecommunity thread](https://www.pokecommunity.com/showthread.php?t=427398).
+Discuss Shin Pokemon in its dedicated [PokéCommunity Showcase](https://www.pokecommunity.com/showthread.php?t=427398).

+Follow media related to Shin Pokemon on [YouTube](https://www.youtube.com/@13jojobear).

 #Patch Info